Home / Services / Fresno, California

 The Signature Series water station trailer, our flagship hydration unit

 The Signature Series is a road-towable water station trailer with a large tank, an onboard chiller and filter, and a row of fast bottle-fill stations along the side.
-It holds hundreds of gallons of cold, filtered drinking water and keeps it cold through the worst of a Central Valley afternoon.
+It holds hundreds of gallons of cold, filtered drinking water.
 People fill bottles, jugs, and hydration packs right at the stations, and several can fill at once without waiting.

 The trailer is self-contained.
 It runs off a hose bib, a hydrant, or its own tank that we top off by truck, and the chiller runs on site power or a generator we bring, so it works at a downtown event or a remote site with no hookups.
 Lowered ADA-height stations come standard.